AleSpero/ExpandableCardView/README.md

 You can specify a custom title and icon on the header on the card by setting the attribute ```app:title``` and  ```app:icon``` respectively.

 After you created the base xml, just create your custom layout and place it inside your ```layout``` folder.

-Now just set pass your newly created layout resource to the ```app:inner_view``` attribute.
+Now just pass your newly created layout resource to the ```app:inner_view``` attribute.
 By setting the attribute ```app:expandOnClick="true"``` the card will have a default behaviour (expand/collapse on click)

 Done!
 Now your ExpandableCardView is ready to roll.

 ## Usage

-All you need to do now is to just declare your ExpandableCardView in your activity and you're ready to use its methods.
+If you want some basic Expandable Card without any custom behaviour, setting the view in the XML is enough.
+Otherwise just declare your ExpandableCardView in your Activity/Fragment and you're ready to use its methods.

 ### Java
 ```java